Top Gifts for First-Time Home Buyers

 Plants brighten up every space.
 Even if your homebuyer wasn't born with a green thumb, anybody can grow indoor house plants if they choose the right ones.
 Popular, hard-to-kill specimens include a spider plant, peace lily, snake plant, philodendron, or rubber tree.
 These types of plants are inexpensive, so you might want to also buy a decorative plant holder and tie a bright ribbon around the base.

-Odds are that someone who is a first-time homeowner is a first-time yard owner, too.
-Hoes, rakes, hoses, and shovels always come in handy; and if there's talk of gardens, you can expand the tool list to include pruners, spades, and potting benches.
+The odds are that someone who is a first-time homeowner is a first-time yard owner, too.
+Hoes, rakes, hoses, and shovels always come in handy, and if there's talk of gardens, you can expand the tool list to include pruners, spades, and potting benches.
 Another possibility is decorations like a gazing ball or ornamental figurines.
 Even townhouse and second-floor condo dwellers utilize small spaces such as balconies or tiny patios for container gardening.
 They could use a set of small garden tools, such as a trowel, dutch rake, and watering can.

-05Home Repair Books
+Home Repair Books

-Staying on top of home maintenance keeps a home running smoothly.
-But many first-time homeowners have never replaced a furnace filter, much less know how often a filter should be replaced.
+Staying on top of home maintenance keeps a home running smoothly, but many first-time homeowners have never replaced a furnace filter, much less know how often a filter should be replaced.
 A good home maintenance and repair book—preferably lavishly illustrated—will address those types of concerns.
 It should explain step-by-step how to make simple repairs such as unplugging a clogged garbage disposal, replacing fluorescent light bulbs, or cleaning out a dryer vent.
-The book should also deal with routine, seasonal maintenance issues such winterizing a home or how often to clean gutters.
+The book should also deal with routine, seasonal maintenance issues such as winterizing a home or how often to clean gutters.

-06Architectural Magazine Subscriptions
+Architectural Magazine Subscriptions

 Your first-time homeowners may enjoy a subscription to a periodical dedicated to their style of home.
 You can find magazines specializing not only in historic houses in general but in just about any style or period you can think of, from Victorian Queen Annes to Craftsman bungalows.
 Modernists might enjoy the avant-garde Dwell or Wallpaper*, and of course, Architectural Digest caters to all house-proud types.
-Lifestyle magazines offering pragmatic interior design advice are another option: think Better Homes and Gardens, House Beautiful, or Martha Stewart Living.
+Lifestyle magazines offering pragmatic interior design advice are another option; consider Better Homes and Gardens, House Beautiful, or Martha Stewart Living.

-07Jars of Spices
+Jars of Spices

-08BBQ Grill or Tools
+BBQ Grill or Tools

-09Cookbooks and Cooking Apps
+Cookbooks and Cooking Apps

-For more advanced or creative cooks—say, those folks who installed a professional-equipped kitchen with a six-burner Viking stove and Sub-Zero refrigerator—you could offer books specializing in their favorite cuisine, by their favorite chef, or of historical interest, like the bound recipe sets from the legendary Gourmet magazine.
+For more advanced or creative cooks—say, those folks who installed a professional-equipped kitchen with a 6-burner Viking stove and Sub-Zero refrigerator—you could offer books specializing in their favorite cuisine, by their favorite chef, or of historical interest, like the bound recipe sets from the legendary Gourmet magazine.